thisisparker/dotnet-jekyll/_posts/2025-04-23-signal-messenger-api-tailnet-docker-compose.md

       - TS_AUTH_ONCE=true
 ```

-These are all magic Tailscale environment variables.
-The one thing I'll note is that I'm using [an OAuth client secret](https://tailscale.com/kb/1282/docker#ts_authkey) here instead of an authkey so I don't have to worry about cycling it.
-That in turn requires the `--advertise-tags` bit is passed to the `TS_EXTRA_ARGS`.
+These are all magic Tailscale environment variables. ~~The one thing I'll note is that I'm using [an OAuth client secret](https://tailscale.com/kb/1282/docker#ts_authkey) here instead of an authkey so I don't have to worry about cycling it.
+That in turn requires the `--advertise-tags` bit is passed to the `TS_EXTRA_ARGS`.~~

+(**Update 2025-04-25**: It turns out I had a misunderstanding about the relationship between Tailscale OAuth clients and auth keys and the struck-out portion above is not exactly correct.
+The `TS_AUTHKEY` value is used when creating the node and on initial authorization, but then the machine's state is preserved and its expiry can be disabled.
+That's why we map the container's state directory to the local machine, and as long as we keep it there, it's fine to just use an auth key as the `AUTHKEY`.
+If you do use a client secret though, it is still the case that you have to provide the tags argument.)

 ```yaml
 ports: